 This course sits within our new School of Sport, Rehabilitation and Exercise Sciences.
 This provides an exciting opportunity to join a community specifically focused on sport and exercise, allowing us to bring together our internationally recognised research, share knowledge and enhance opportunities for our students.
 Students will be based in the brand new state-of-the-art sports centre, benefitting from a range of facilities and dedicated laboratories for research.

-Sport and Exercise Science at Essex is ranked in the top 15 in the UK according to Times Good University Guide (2018) and scored 98% student satisfaction in the National Student Satisfaction Survey, placing it in the top 25% nationally (2017).
+Sport and Exercise Science at Essex is ranked in the top 15 in the UK according to Times Good University Guide (2018) and 98% of our Sports Science students expressed overall satisfaction with their course (NSS 2017), placing it in the top 25% nationally (2017).

 The programme will be submitted for accreditation by the British Psychological Society (BPS), which, if received, will allow the MSc to serve as Stage 1 training for those individuals pursuing BPS chartered status.

 We offer a lively, friendly and supportive close-knit environment with research-led study and high quality teaching.
 As part of our vibrant sports science community you learn from and work alongside internationally recognised academic researchers, including:

 Professor Ian Maynard is a Chartered Psychologist with the BPS, and a fellow of the BPS, British Association of Sport and Exercise Sciences and Association for Applied Sport Psychology.
 He has provided sport psychology support at numerous Olympic Games, Commonwealth Games, and World Championships across eight sports, and has worked with Royal Yacht Association, British Swimming, England Golf, and the Amateur Boxing Association.
 His research interests focus on applied aspects of Sport and Exercise Psychology and he has over 120 peer-reviewed publications.